joohkim88/homelab/Change Log/V1 Roadmap.md

     Replace current router with OPNsense

-    Place Untangle router to the rack
+    Place OPNsense router to the rack

     Setup N.U.T. for each node